davs3275/sbs/med/collier.md

 5.31.
 Recollect how you have behaved yourself all along towards the gods, your parents, brothers, wife, and children ; towards your instructors, governors, friends, acquaintance, and servants.
-Whethermen can say of you,*' He never wronged a man in word or deed."
-Recollect how much business you have been engaged in, and what you have had strength to endure; that now your task is done, and the his- tory of your life finished.
+Whether men can say of you,*' He never wronged a man in word or deed."
+Recollect how much business you have been engaged in, and what you have had strength to endure; that now your task is done, and the history of your life finished.
 Remember likewise, how many fair sights you have seen, how much of pleasure and pain you have despised, how much glory disregarded, and how often you have done good